Image of a scan

 We’ve worked closely with our placement partners to create a high-quality, innovative placement programme designed to equip you with the skills and knowledge needed to meet the evolving demands of healthcare as a future diagnostic radiographer.

 Over the three years of study, you’ll complete at least 1,000 hours of clinical placements.
 These could take place at sites across West Yorkshire within NHS Trusts providing both primary and secondary care.
-You may also gain experience in private hospitals, charities, university research settings, and with imaging equipment manufacturers.
+You may also gain experience in private hospitals, charities, university research settings.

-Please note, you may need to travel to different locations for your placements.
+Please note, you may need to travel to different locations for your placements and may be required to work shifts and a 7-day pattern whilst on placement.

 Your Career